DobbyAkhmadi/Golang-Backend-Base-Project/README.md

 - ✅ Using SonarCloud For Static Code Analysis
 - ✅ Using Basic Auth JWT/Oauth(Optional) RBAC (cashbin)
 - ✅ Using Basic CRUD
-- ✅ Using Reverse Proxy Nginx/Traefik
+- ✅ Using Reverse Proxy Service Discovery Nginx/Traefik/Supervisord
 - ✅ Using API Resources Naming Standard https://restfulapi.net/resource-naming/
 - ✅ Using Graceful shutdown support.
 - ✅ Using OpenTelemetry for collection Distributed Tracing with using Jaeger and Zipkin